A Quantum Multiparty Packing Lemma and the Relay Channel: Quantum Multiparty Packing Lemma

 \section{Quantum Multiparty Packing Lemma}

-In this section, we formulate a general multiparty packing lemma for quantum Shannon theory that can be conveniently used as a black box for random coding constructions.
+In this section, we formulate a general multiparty packing lemma for quantum Shannon theory that can be used as a black box for network coding constructions.
 The goal is to ``pack'' as many classical messages as possible into our quantum system while retaining distinguishability.
-A multiparty packing lemma is concerned with packing classical messages via an encoding that involves \emph{multiple} classical systems.
-As mentioned in the introduction, this is necessary in quantum information theory due to measurement disturbance.
-That is, while in classical information theory one can do consecutive decoding operations with impunity, in quantum information theory a decoding operation can change the system and thereby affect a subsequent operation.
-For example, while classically it is possible to check whether the output of a channel is typical for a tuple of input random variables simply by verifying typicality pair by pair, quantumly this method can be problematic.
-Hence, we would like to combine a set of decoding operations into one \emph{simultaneous} decoding.
-We obtain a construction of this flavor in \cref{lem:packing}.
-Its asymptotic version, \cref{lem:packingAsympt}, states that the decoding error vanishes provided that a \emph{set} of inequalities on the rate of transmission is satisfied, as opposed to a single one as in \cref{lem:cPacking}.
+In the multiparty case, we are packing classical messages via an encoding that involves \emph{multiple} classical systems.
+As mentioned in the introduction, a multiparty packing lemma is necessary in quantum information theory due to measurement disturbance.
+That is, while in classical information theory one can do consecutive decoding operations on the same quantum system with impunity, in quantum information theory a decoding operation can change the system and thereby affect a subsequent operation.
+For example, while classically it is possible to check whether the output of a channel is typical with multiple input random variables by simply verifying typicality pair by pair, quantumly this method can be problematic.
+Hence, we would like to combine a set of decoding operations into one, \emph{simultaneous} decoding.
+We obtain a construction of this flavor in~\cref{lem:packing}.
+Its asymptotic version,~\cref{lem:packingAsympt}, states that the decoding error vanishes provided that a \emph{set} of inequalities on the rate of transmission is satisfied, as opposed to a single one as in~\cref{lem:cPacking}.
 This is exactly what we expect from a simultaneous decoding operation.

-In order to motivate the formal statements to come, it is helpful to have an example in mind.
-In network coding scenarios, it is often necessary to have multiple message sets, representing in the simplest cases transmissions to and from different users or in different rounds of communication.
-Those messages, in turn, may be generated in a correlated fashion.
-Suppose for the purpose of illustration that we have three message sets $M_1, M_2$ and $M_3$ and a family of density operators $\rho^{(x_1,x_2,x_3)}$.
-To generate a code, we could choose $x_1(m_1)$ for $m_1 \in M_1$ according to $P_{X_1}$, next generate~$x_2(m_1,m_2)$ for each $m_1$ according to $p_{X_2|X_1=x_1(m_1)}$, and lastly draw $x_3(m_1,m_2,m_3)$ according to $P_{X_3|X_1=x_1(m_1), X_2=x_2(m_2|m_1)}$ for each pair $m_1,m_2$.
-This arrangement can be represented graphically by a structure that we call a \emph{multiplex Bayesian network} (\cref{fig:relayexample}, explained below).
-This structure is key to the technical setup of our multiparty packing lemma.

-Let the random variable $X$ be a Bayesian network with respect to a directed acyclic graph (DAG) $G = (V,E)$.
-The random variable $X$ is composed of random variables $X_v$ with alphabet $\mathcal{X}_v$ for each $v \in V$.
-For $v \in V$, let